— PROJECT NAME

-My research found that a target user feels more likely to shop online if the website feels trustworthy by showcasing honest-sounding copy that concisely promote what services/products the website offers, and informing the user of the benefits of customizing their own scarf online.
+My research found that a target user feels more likely to shop online if the website feels trustworthy by showcasing honest-sounding copy that concisely inform what services/products and benefits the website offers.

 As the online scarf design process may confuse the user, it's important to keep encouraging the user on with concise copy and a smooth design layout that makes the user journey easier.

-I mapped out how after a user visits ArtScarf's website, their next steps can include exploring what scarf options are available, learning what ArtScarf is, getting straight to designing their own scarf, and even signing up/logging into their account.
+I also mapped the user flows (below) where I visualize how after a user visits ArtScarf’s website, their next steps can include exploring what scarf options are available, learning what ArtScarf is, getting straight to designing their own scarf, and even signing up/logging into their account.

 USABILITY TESTING AND INITIAL PAGE PROTOTYPES

 Given my UX research, I then created prototypes (see carousel below) of ArtScarf’s landing, product and checkout pages.

 I asked 5 scarf enthusiasts from my personal network to critique these prototypes in terms of design, copy and clarity.

 FINAL PAGE PROTOTYPES

 After receiving constructive feedback from my 5 peers, I considered them as I slightly revised small design elements and CTA copy (see carousel below).

 I maintained the "Design your scarf" CTA in the landing page and the top menu (because it's the website's number-one feature).
 I also simplified the search bar into a magnifying glass to allow more space in the top menu.
 In the checkout page, I used a grey text box to better distinguish the order summary details (to the left) from the checkout forms (to the right).